niolabs/docs/docs/getting_started/locally.md

 ## Adding Blocks to a Project

 Before we move on, you're going to want to add some blocks to your project.

+To add blocks using the CLI:

 1. Enter Ctrl-C to ext n.io.
 2. To add four popular blocks, type the following command.